-If you were to choose only one of the attractions in Lampang then Wat Chaloem Phra Kiat Phrachomklao Rachanusorn would have to be it.
-Located in the north of Thailand, 112 kilometres (70 miles) from Chiang Mai, Lampang is a town where time stands still and it's here where most of the town's temples can be found.
 And just 54 kilometres (33 miles) from town is one of the most bewitching Buddhist temples in all of Thailand.
-Very few tourists get the opportunity to see this stunning site.
+Very few tourists get the opportunity to see this stunning sight.

-I've seen some truly amazing sites around the world but this one really stood out for me as I'm sure it will do likewise for you.
+I've seen some truly amazing sites around the world, but this one stood out for me as I'm sure it will do likewise for you.
 It's not often that you come across such extraordinary treasures like this one.

-The Chaloem Phra Kiat Phrachomklao Rachanusorn temple complex is perched high on top a rocky hill in Lampang's countryside, nearly 1,000 metres above sea level, offering you a truly unique Buddhist shrine and temple visiting experience.
+The Chaloem Phra Kiat Phrachomklao Rachanusorn temple complex is perched high on top a rocky hill in Lampang's countryside, nearly 1,000 metres above sea level, offering you a genuinely unique Buddhist shrine and temple visiting experience.
 Apart from the temple's location being the pinnacle of its emerging fame, here you'll get a spectacular and panoramic view of the Thung Thung valley below.

-The top tier is known as Doi Phra Bet and it's here is where you'll see a golden Pagoda and a small bell hall on one side.
+The top tier is known as Doi Phra Bet, and it's here is where you'll see a golden Pagoda and a small bell hall on one side.
 And on the other side sits a prayer hall.
-If you look to your left of the prayer hall you'll see many white Stupas scattered around the hillside.
+If you look to your left of the prayer hall, you'll see many white Stupas scattered around the hillside.
 They are an unbelievable sight to behold and well worth the effort getting here.

 Wat Chaloem Phra Kiat Phrachomklao Rachanusorn represents a strong religious faith that reflects in its architectural grandeur.
-You'll find this amazing Buddhist pilgrimage site in the Wichet Nakhon sub-district of Lampang which is just off highway 1035.
+You'll find this amazing Buddhist pilgrimage site in the Wichet Nakhon sub-district of Lampang which is just off Highway 1035.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.

 Your host Grahame (Yep! that's me) from Luxury Thailand Travel says he'd really appreciate your kind support.
-Simply take your next tour by selecting any one of the many excursions listed on the left side of this page and or book your hotel reservation to amazing Thailand using the HotelTravel search box below.
-Have a happy holiday and a safe trip.
+Simply take your next tour by selecting any one of the many excursions listed.
+Here's wishing you a safe trip and a happy and exciting holiday.